apache/metron/metron-analytics/metron-profiler/README.md

  * Named ‘example3’
  * That for each IP source address
  * Only if the 'protocol' field equals 'HTTP'
- * Accumulates the sum of response body length
+ * Accumulates the sum of length
  * Accumulates the number of messages
  * Calculates the average as the result